-Carriers (people with one ATM gene mutation) also seem to have an increased risk of developing breast cancer.
+Carriers, meaning people with one ATM gene mutation, also seem to have an increased risk of developing breast cancer.
 Some studies have shown a five to nine times higher lifetime risk for breast cancer for women who are carriers, while other studies have shown two times the lifetime risk of developing breast cancer compared to the general population.
 There is some data suggesting that these individuals may also be at an increased risk for colon and/or stomach cancer but this isn’t entirely clear.

 Additional research is needed to clarify the cancer risk for ATM mutation carriers.
 Studies also show that carriers may have an increased risk of heart disease.

 As testing for hereditary cancer expands to include multi-gene panels, the classical definition of syndromes such as A-T may change.
 Some individuals may have a mutation in the ATM gene but do not meet any of the criteria listed above for A-T. It is not known if these people will have the same risks for developing cancer.

 Children and adults with A-T should see their doctor regularly and be monitored for signs of cancer.
 Individuals with A-T who frequently develop infections are encouraged to have their immune status checked regularly.

 There are no specific cancer screening or prevention recommendations for individuals with A-T or gene mutation carriers.
 However, women who are carriers are encouraged to talk with their doctor about breast cancer screening options.